ytakefuji/openai/README.md

 The five boxing wizards jump quickly.

-The quick brown fox jumps over a lazy dog.
+The quick brown fox jumps over lazy dog.

 2. Design a 3-input 3-output combination logic circuit that negates the 3 input signals.
 Any number of AND and OR gates can be used, but only two NOT gates are allowed.